naasking/PithyDOM/README.md

 choose the most appropriate one.
 These extend Element.prototype so they are available everywhere.

-    $.any       // alias for querySelectorAll
+    $.filter    // alias for querySelectorAll
     $.first     // alias for querySelector
     $.byTag     // alias for getElementsByTagName
     $.byClass   // alias for getElementsByClassName